BaiqingL/CyberPatriotScripts/README.md

 Displays startup programs for analysis.
 Displays file and folder owners for analysis.
 Deletes pirated files and displays for analysis.
+Installs antivirus from the internet (network connection required)

 # Linux
 Adds many manual IPTABLES rules.
 Scans for virues and potential exploits.
 Install and revise current sources.
 Search for viruses and install Anti-virus definitions via 3-rd party applications.
+Caution, may break some things because... linux